Hasbro Is Pulling This Trolls Doll Off Shelves For Inappropriate Button Placement

 But Hasbro isn’t the only toy company that has — whether purposely or not — sexualized its toys.
 Mattel and Sports Illustrated teamed up in 2014 to put a "sexy" Barbie on the magazine’s swimsuit edition, which is typically oriented toward men, despite the dolls being sold to children.
 At face value, it may seem like a bit of a stretch, but there’s something both creepy and also harmful about marketing a sexualized version of a children’s toy to adult men.
 The company has since made efforts to create better representation in their children's toys, even introducing a gender neutral doll in 2019.

-While the petition against Hasbro seeks to end any possibility of sexualization in the children's doll, the company says they are taking swift action to mitigate the inappropriate censor placement.
+While the petition against Hasbro seeks to end any possibility of sexualization in the children's doll, the company says they are taking swift action to mitigate the inappropriate sensor placement.
 This is only one step in a larger conversation around the sexualization of children's toys, though, and how companies must remain vigilant in their representation of products.

 Refinery29 has reached out to Hasbro for comment.
 We will update this story as we know more.